 When giving feedback, ask questions as well.
 Initiate a dialogue instead of delivering a lecture.
 Questions like these will help you better understand employees’ efforts:

 Now you have a solid understanding of how to select a great template.
 Plus, you know the principles of delivering helpful feedback.
-As you take action to upgrade your template, you’ll enhance your entire review process.
-Everyone will benefit from these improvements—the employee, manager, and organization.
+As you take action to upgrade your performance review process you’ll see everyone benefit- employees, managers, and your organization as a whole.

-Want to learn more about how our software can benefit your review process?
-Request a demo!
+Want to learn more about how our online employee performance review software can benefit your review process?
+Book a free demo today!